Naser Khader

+In 2009, Khader first suggested a complete ban on the burqa as part of an integration initiative by the Conservatives' parliamentary group, describing it as "un-Danish" and "oppression of women".
+But it wasn't before May 2018, lawmakers approved the law, suggested by Khader and popularly known as the Burqa Ban.

 Naser Khader has been named among the hundred most influential Danes of the 20th Century, and has been one of the world's 500 most influential Muslims since 2009.

 Background

 Naser Khader is the son of a Palestinian father and a Syrian mother.
 He was raised in a small rural town outside Damascus in the traditional Syrian way.
 As a Palestinian refugee, his father had difficulties getting a good job in Syria, and although they lived in his wife's village, she was often referred to as "The one who married a stranger".

 Naser Khader was named after Egyptian president Gamal Abdel Nasser.
 Khader's father emigrated to Europe in the 1960s – a period when European countries had begun to solicit immigration by foreign workers.
 Naser himself did not join his father until 1974, when he moved from his village in Syria to a flat in central Copenhagen, Denmark.
 He graduated from the Rysensteen Gymnasium in 1983.